 “We both think the world of Sue.
 We followed her plan, and we executed the plan,” Andracchio said.
 “Retirement is really nice, especially when you have everything lined up personally as well as financially.”

 When Martin-Hallahan first reviewed their finances several years ago, she wanted them to scale back on paying off some of their debt so they could build an emergency fund to access in retirement.
 The couple continues to build that fund today—using it for emergencies, vacations and, most recently, new cabinetry in their home.

-“Having that fund available is a very comforting feeling,” Andracchio says.
+“Having that fund available is a very comforting feeling,” Andracchio said.

-Over the years, the couple aggressively paid off their mortgage, taking advantage of biweekly payments, in advance of Andracchio’s retirement.
+Over the years, the couple aggressively paid off their home loan, taking advantage of biweekly payments, in advance of Andracchio’s retirement.

 Not only do frequent, automatic payments shorten the term of the loan by allowing you to hit the principal more often, it also reduces the amount of interest you pay your lender.

 How does it work?
 With biweekly payments, you end up making one extra payment each year, compared to monthly installments.
-So when you make biweekly payments on a 15-year mortgage, for instance, you’ll actually pay off your mortgage in about 13.5 years.
+So when you make biweekly payments on a 15-year home loan, for instance, you’ll actually pay off your loan in about 13.5 years.

 In addition to biweekly payments, the Andracchios put extra money toward their principal whenever their budget allowed.

 Preparing for retirement requires more than just a financial plan.